Submissions

 Acknowledgments: It should be succinct and mentioned before the bibliographic references.
 Full identification of researching and funding agencies/institutions must be made.

-References: Only citations contained in the text should be referenced.
-It must be organized and presented in alphabetical order, according to the first author’s surname.
+References: The journal adopts the standards and guidelines of the National Library of Medicine.
+Only those mentioned in the text should be referenced.
+They must be organized and presented in alphabetical order, according to the first author’s surname.
 Internet, books, thesis and dissertations references should be avoided whenever is possible.
-In order to prepare the list of references, the examples below should be observed:
+In the text, they must be cited as per the examples below:

 One author